-For the lists of the Company's approvals regulatory permits, please refer to Annex I page 148:
+For the lists of the Company's approvals regulatory permits, please refer to Annex III on page 149.

 Effects of Existing or Probable Government Regulations on the Company's Business

 Republic Act No. 9136, the EPIRA of 2001, and the covering Implementing Rules and Regulations (IRR) provide for the significant changes in the power sector which include among others: